How to Add an Overlay in OBS

 However, if you’re not settling for basic designs, then premium overlays are the way to go.
 Sure, you’ll have to fork out some cash, but the templates are reasonably priced in most cases.
 In addition, having an intricate overlay in your stream might help you look more professional.
 So, here are a couple of websites where you can find top-notch designs:

 Own3DTV is one of the more popular providers.
 Apart from paid overlay packages, you can also dig up some free templates.
-All you have to do is go to this website and register an account.
+All you have to do is go to Own3D Pro and register an account.
 There’s a free plan available that lets you add the plugin to your OBS app.

 How Do I Make My Own Stream Overlay?